Frequently Asked Questions

 The entire roof structure stays intact.
 Roof raising does not cause damage to the roofing materials or the roof deck itself.
 All HVAC units, piping and anything else on the roof can remain on the roof during the lifting process.

 Can a business stay operational during this process?

 YES!
-We understand that sometimes buisiness needs to expand, yet temporarily closing or moving opperations is an added cost that can be avoided by using EZ RISER.
+We understand that sometimes business needs to expand, yet temporarily closing or moving opperations is an added cost that can be avoided by using EZ RISER.
 Other systems utilizing cribbing and guide wires require much more space for their installation and typically require a completely empty building.
-The EZ RISER system allows for ongoing opperations to continue to take place throughout the entire process.
+The EZ RISER system allows for ongoing operations to continue to take place throughout the entire process.
 Business only needs to temporarily close on the lifting day or days.
 This temporary closure typically only lasts 1-2 days, depending on the number of feet the roof is being raised.
-We offer a Pre-Lift Enclosure option which allows us to install the new siding enclosure before the building is lifted.
+We offer a Pre-Fabricated Enclosure option which allows us to install the new siding enclosure within days instead of weeks after the building is lifted.
 This ensures that your building stays water tight, and operations can continue.

 How much does roof raising cost?

 Roof raising costs vary depending on the specific building in question.
 Many factors such as square footage, the number of existing columns, the height required, and the chosen enclosure (siding, masonry, etc) option.
 EZ RISER can provide a free and fast budget price with minimal information.
 We can provide a preliminary proposal with a few added pieces of information.
 The last step to a final price involves a job site survey by our experienced team.

 In 1976 Industrial Services Enterprises developed and patented the first commercial roof raising system in the United States in response to a client's request for more headroom in his building....